 TAGS: ethics, principles, advisory opinion

 To that end, the career center should engage in dialogue with the institution’s key stakeholders prior to implementing such policies.
 The general counsel’s office, faculty, alumni relations, student government, and student newspapers (as a way to reach the student body as a whole) can be part of the discussion to ensure policies reflect the needs of the individual institution.
-Employers could also be included in this discussion as they are also key stakeholders.
+Employers could also be included in this discussion as they may be key stakeholders; however, so as not to show bias, the career center must be careful in developing the process that determines which employers can be included in the discussion.
 Employers who fail to abide by the appropriate policies/rules may be denied access to the school’s students for recruitment purposes.

 The Principles for Ethical Professional Practice provide two basic precepts that spell out core values and the philosophy of the career services and employment profession:

 The Principles for Ethical Professional Practice offer guidance when it comes to the intent to treat employers and students fairly:

 While career centers typically do not endorse specific organizations, the posting of employer positions or their inclusion in career center events, services, or programs may imply to students that the career center has vetted the employers and that students can feel comfortable applying to these organizations.